 The opening theme started playing and immediately my son stopped screaming and listened to the music.
 I breathed a sigh of relief and waited about 30 seconds while the music played.
 When he calmed down I picked him up and held him for a little while.

-Once I heard him sigh I knew it was time to try dinner again.
+Once I heard him let out a calming sigh I knew it was time to try dinner again.
 He ate a peanut butter and jelly sandwich and we just chilled for the rest of the night.
 Even bedtime went smoothly.

-The key to finding a distraction is to find something that will calm a toddler meltdown without rewarding it.
+The key to finding a distraction is to find something that will calm a toddler meltdown without rewarding bad behavior.
 Music is a great way to calm a meltdown without rewarding the bad behavior.
-Food can be considered a reward.
-Play is a reward.
-Visual stimulants are rewards.
+If your toddler is behaving badly because they can’t have a certain thing at that time than it’s time to find something that will take their mind off the “no” word.

-While Rob and I are huge Star Wars fans and don’t mind listening to the soundtrack over and over.
+While Rob and I are huge Star Wars fans and don’t mind listening to the soundtrack over and over, you may not.
 I do have a few things you can use that have also helped to calm our son.

 If music doesn’t work, you can try white noise like a vacuum cleaner or a white noise machine.
 Try any type of calm music.
 Some of the 90’s slow rock or soft pop could work.
 Try R&B, or funk, or blues.
 Don’t give up eventually you will find something that distracts your child from their meltdown.